Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Methods

 \subsubsection{Random forest}

-Random Forest (\textit{RF}) improves modelling by ensembling a combination of multiple decision trees and then aggregating their predictions.
-RF trains several decision tree models (learners) separately and then let all the learners decide the output of the test samples –the final classification-- by a voting mechanism.
-That is, the predicted class is: $\widehat{\mathbf{y}} = \text{mode}\big\{y_{1}, y_{2},..., y_{n} \big\}$, and $\mathbf{y}_{i}$ is the prediction of the $i$th tree.
-Also, the training samples of each learner are randomly chosen and when building the decision tree a portion of the features (variable) is randomly selected from the features to build the decision tree.
-The hyperparameters assessed are the number of estimators (or trees), with 100, 500 and 1,000 trees chosen and two maximum depths of each tree given by 5 and 10 leaves.
+Random Forest (RF) improves modelling by ensembling a combination of multiple decision trees and then aggregating their predictions.
+RF trains several decision tree models (learners) separately and then let all the learners decide the output of the test samples (i.e., the final classification) by a voting mechanism.
+The final binary classification prediction is a majority vote across all the individual decision trees.
+Formally:

+where $\widehat{\mathbf{y}}$ is the final predicted binary class (bottom or low performer = 1, and 0 otherwise), $B$ denotes the total number of trees, $f_{b}(\mathbf{x}')$ is the prediction for the input $\mathbf{x}'$ for the $b$-th tree.
+Moreover, the training samples of each learner are randomly chosen and when building the decision tree a portion of the features (variables) is randomly selected from the features to build the decision tree.
+The hyperparameters configuration we assess are the number of estimators (or trees): 100, 500 and 1,000 trees, and each tree's depth: two maximum depths given by 5 and 10 leaves.